dhorlick/nhsoc_lyre/README.md

 You'll need to install [Node.js and npm](https://nodejs.org) before you can install ngsoc_lyre.

-Once you have Node.js and npm, you can chose to install nhsoc_lyre automatically, or from sources.
+Once you have Node.js and npm, you can choose to install nhsoc_lyre automatically, or from sources.

 ## Automated Installation